AvatarLouisLi/Performing-Robots/November6/README.md

 # nRF+Music Shield
-Since we don't have a music shield, we instead use our earphone to examine whether our work is working properly.
+Since we don't have an amplifier, we instead use our earphone to examine whether our work is working properly.

 ![Alpha and I are testing the code](1.jpg)